Chris Robinson (singer): Early years

-Robinson was born in Marietta, Georgia, a suburb of Atlanta.
+Robinson was born in Atlanta, Georgia.
 He is the son of Nancy Jane (née Bradley) and Stanley "Stan" Robinson, who had a minor Billboard charted record in 1959 called "Boom-A-Dip-Dip" and who died in September 2013.
 Along with his brother Rich, Robinson formed Mr. Crowe's Garden in the 1980s, having been heavily influenced by The Faces and The Rolling Stones.
 They played a variety of clubs in and around Atlanta.

 Robinson attended Wofford College in Spartanburg, South Carolina.
 As a teenager, Robinson decorated his dorm room with a Tom Waits poster and a Dream Syndicate poster: "...even at 18, I was into music."

 Career

 The Black Crowes

 In 1989, Mr. Crowe's Garden changed their name to The Black Crowes.
 They were signed to Rick Rubin's label Def American and released their debut album Shake Your Money Maker.
 With the success of their album they went out on tour to support it.
 They played one date supporting ZZ Top.
 During this tour Chris was criticized for talking to the audience about his opposition to corporate sponsorship.
 This led to ZZ Top firing The Black Crowes from the tour.

 In May 1991, Chris Robinson spat at or on a female customer at a 7-Eleven convenience store.
 Robinson was arrested for assault and disturbing the peace, and pleaded no contest six months later.

 In the media, Robinson would openly discuss his use of cannabis.

 Over the next nine years The Black Crowes went through many lineup changes and released six studio albums.
 In 1997, The Black Crowes headlined the second Furthur Festival, which had been spawned in the summer of 1996 by the remaining members of the Grateful Dead following Jerry Garcia's death in August 1995.
 In early 2002, it was announced that drummer Steve Gorman would be leaving the band and that The Black Crowes would be taking a break.